Alfredredbird/Alfredredbird/README.md

 ![github-header-image](https://github.com/Alfredredbird/Alfredredbird/assets/105014217/7a9a9862-16d7-45f6-a816-88a35c3dfb69)

 - 👀 I'm interested in OSINT and parrots.
-- 🌱 I'm currently working on my repository called [Alfred](https://github.com/Alfredredbird/Alfred).
+- 🌱 I'm currently working on my repository called [Tookie OSINT](https://github.com/Alfredredbird/tookie-osint).
 - 💞️ I'm looking to collaborate on my repository's.
 - 📫 How to reach me: DM me on Discord: Alfredredbird2
 - 🦜 I love Parrots.